Four Berklee on the Road Alumni Share Their Journeys from Puerto Rico to Boston

 After her first time attending BOR in 2010, when she was 16 years old, Lolivone De La Rosa had a new goal: Get better at guitar by the next summer.

 “The program kept me hungry to study jazz, to learn standards, to go and jam.
-I knew that every year I had to get better because I wanted a scholarship,” says De La Rosa, who attended the program every year for five years and earned $25,000 in scholarships from Berklee as well as a scholarship from Mendez & Company.
-“When you go there you can compare yourself with other students and you know what you have to do to get better to come to Berklee.”
+I knew that every year I had to get better because I wanted a scholarship,” says De La Rosa, who attended the program every year for six years and earned $25,000 in scholarships from Berklee as well as a scholarship from Mendez & Company.

 Some of those summer sessions were during a break from the Polytechnic University of Puerto Rico, where she was studying for an environmental engineering degree, which she completed in October 2016, two months before heading to Berklee College of Music to start her studies in performance and contemporary writing and production.